Locations:

 Tdap: Tetanus, diphtheria and pertussis (aka, whopping cough)

-The Tdap vaccine has been an important protective measure for pregnant people for years.
+The Tdap vaccine has been an important protective measure during pregnancy for years.
 It’s typically given early in the third trimester.

-But people who are pregnant aren’t the only ones who should get a Tdap vaccine.
+But pregnant women aren’t the only ones who should get a Tdap vaccine.
 It’s also highly recommended for anyone who’ll spend time with a baby.

 Tdap protects you (and, therefore, the newborn) against three different infections:

-1. Tetanus: A bacterial infection that affects your nervous system and causes painful muscle contractions.
+1. Tetanus: This bacterial infection affects your nervous system and causes painful muscle contractions.
 It causes your neck and jaw muscles to lock up, which is why it’s also called lockjaw.

-2. Diphtheria: A highly contagious bacterial infection that causes significant problems swallowing and breathing.
+2. Diphtheria: This highly contagious bacterial infection causes significant problems with swallowing and breathing.

-3. Pertussis (whopping cough): A respiratory infection that causes severe and violent coughing and can be life-threatening in babies.
+3. Pertussis (whopping cough): This respiratory infection causes severe and violent coughing and can be life-threatening in babies.

 Tdap vaccines are intended for people over the age of 10.
 Healthy babies typically receive three doses of the DTaP vaccine, which protects them against the same diseases.